 Slurm#

-Slurm is an open-source job scheduling and workload management system widely used in high-performance computing (HPC) clusters.
+Slurm (Simple Linux Utility for Resource Management) is an open-source job scheduling and workload management system widely used in high-performance computing (HPC) clusters.
 It is designed to efficiently allocate resources, manage queues, and dispatch jobs across large numbers of compute nodes.
-For example, machine learning engineers can use Slurm to launch distributed training jobs for large language models (LLMs) sharded across multiple nodes.
+Slurm is the de facto standard for HPC job scheduling, powering many of the world’s largest supercomputers and GPU clusters used for scientific computing, machine learning, and AI research.

-such as Kubeflow for ML workload scheduling—Slurm provides a simpler, HPC-focused
+additional components such as Kubeflow for ML workload scheduling—Slurm provides a simpler,

-workflow.
-Users can submit and manage jobs directly with commands like
+HPC-focused workflow.
+Users can submit and manage jobs directly with commands like srun,

 Slurm Info#